SirDers/Super-Short-Bros/README.md

 1. Grass 1 -- Easy and teaches controls (Has secret exit)
 2. Grass 2 -- Difficult (Has secret exit)
 3. Ring City -- Very difficult.
 (I wanted one challenging level for the project)
-4. Chess World -- Player changes into different chess pieces the have different abilities
+4. Chess World -- Player changes into different chess pieces that have different abilities using L.

 Make your own levels with the level editor too!